Breword/tmux/Contributing.md

 - ([#2205](https://github.com/tmux/tmux/issues/2205))In copy mode, should add
   incremental search with regex (new commands).

+- When queueing notifications for control mode, there is no need to queue session notifications for sessions other than the attached one.
+Similarly for some window notifications.

 ### Medium things

+- A way to convert a popup into a pane (and vice versa?).

 - Extend the active-pane flag to windows so a client can have an independent current window.
 This can be similar to how it works for panes but is probably